StewartLynch/FileManager-Extension/ReadMe.md

 ![image-20191130140051033](image-20191130140051033.png)

-You can then select the text and do <Command>-<Shift> - G in the finder and paste in the path to go to reveal the directory.
+You can then select the text and do command - shift - G in the finder and paste in the path to go to reveal the directory.

 ![image-20191130140330466](image-20191130140330466.png)